Learn more about administrative penalties, organ mandates, anonymous dispositions, and criminal dispositions here.

 - You have a valid parking ticket for the entire parking process: Send a copy of the parking ticket and the organ mandate to Service Unit Traffic and security fines within two weeks.

-- You had activated cell phone parking: Send a copy of the organ ticket and a screenshot of the parking process from the cell phone parking app within two weeks to the Service Unit Traffic and security fines
+- You had activated mobile phone parking: Send a copy of the organ ticket and a screenshot of the parking process from the mobile phone parking app within two weeks to Service Unit Traffic and security fines

 Which arguments do not count?

-- The short-stay parking zone/parking street was not recognizable: The short-stay parking zone is announced with traffic signs at all entry roads to the zone.
+- The short-stay parking zone/parking street was not recognisable: The short-stay parking zone is indicated by traffic signs on all roads leading into the zone.
 Additional road markings are not necessary.

 - It is not a short-term parking zone: The supervisory body knows the location.